 Last Updated on 08/24/23 by quiltripping

 I have my wish list of cruise itineraries, so when Princess had a great last minute deal with no single supplement on a Norwegian and Arctic cruise, I quickly jumped at the chance.
 The fact that it was on one of Princess’ newest cruise ships, the Sky Princess, was an added bonus.
 It was a memorable trip and was everything I hoped for, both for the wonderful scenery and the experience on the ship.

-After spending 16 glorious days on this beautiful ship, I am sharing this detailed Sky Princess cruise ship review to help you plan your dream Princess cruise getaway.
+After spending 16 glorious days on this beautiful ship, I am sharing this detailed Sky Princess cruise ship review based on my personal experiences.

 My Sky Princess review

-The Sky Princess was my first time cruising on a Royal class cruise ship – the other Princess ships I have been on were an Alaska cruise on the Island Princess and a full Panama Canal transit on the Ruby Princess.
+The Sky Princess was my first time cruising on a Royal class cruise ship – the other Princess ships I had been on were an Alaska cruise on the Island Princess and a full Panama Canal transit on the Ruby Princess.

 The Sky Princess had her first sailing in 2019 and due to the pandemic pause, she still felt like a very new ship when I recently boarded her in Southampton.
 As I toured her decks, I discovered familiar Princess elements and also some new-to-me details that I looked forward to experiencing.